LSR 2-1 Dyna/FXR

 the left side.
 We had to design all new mounts and fixtures.
 The stock

 rear rubber Lord mount is not used as we provide a three point

 transmission mount.
-Harley abandonned the Lord mount later on as they all broke.
+Harley abandoned the Lord mount later on as they

 00-1384 LSR 2-1 Slash Cut, C Style, 1 3/4" is the most common part.